 - A raft is available to ride on for a change of scenery or to rest tired legs.

-- Four days/three nights, staying in a different wilderness lodge each night.
+- Four days/four nights, staying in a different wilderness lodge each night.

 - Great food, lunches served trail-side, fun dinners at lodges each evening.